Krystyna Borkowska: Playing with Space and Time

 You also may have a different configuration.
 Like this yellow piece that is set on the front wall at my current show.
 It’s architecturally present.
 You feel the time imprinted onto it, like the time was in it.
 So, those pieces are movable according to the space they occupy.
 The biggest part of it is installing and reacting to space, and it also involves time because you have to move around and feel that from each direction.

 Talking about time, do you somehow reflect your past in your work?
-Does your your Polish heritage play a role in it?
+Does your Polish heritage play a role in it?

 I think there is something to it because my life really is Poland, London – I spent equal amount of times in those places – and now the longest time I’m here in New York.
 If we are in a certain environment, we respond to it whether we realize it or not.
 We respond to the structure of the space, to the architecture of the place where we live.
 In Poland, a lot of places were totally built from scratch.
 It was fast, functional, grid-oriented, quite unattractive visually.
 Nevertheless, those structures must have penetrated me.
 Also, there were sometimes remnants of older buildings, so there was this kind of disharmony.
 However, one thing affected the other.
 In England, there was a very different dynamic, there were quite boring rows of living houses, and also a lot of older buildings were destroyed in the war.
 Everything was very close to the ground.
 This was a completely different imprint.
 Then, when I arrived to New York with my husband, I remember, we just got out next to the Empire State Building, and we started laughing because we were so amazed by the scale.
 I always saw it as those man-made canyons, and we were in those canyons, in these man-made mountains of buildings, and we saw the beauty of it.